Buy to Let Mortgages

 100% Mortgage to purchase

 Buy a property with 100% funding by providing additional security.
-The first 75% of the purchase price is secured on the property you are buying.
-The remaining 25% of funds can be raised by a 2nd charge loan on an existing property you can offer as security.
-This second charge is lent by the same lender and at the same rate as the purchase mortgage.
-This is ideal if the current mortgage you have on the additional security property is a low-interest rate that you would not wish to disturb.
+The first 85% of the purchase price is secured on the property you are buying.
+The remaining 15% of funds can be raised by a 2nd charge loan on an existing property you can offer as security.

 We can provide mortgage advice for landlord finance and buy to let mortgages with deals from the whole of the market to fit your circumstances and requirements.
 Call us or fill out one of our enquiry forms today.
 Tel 0117 2232 050 Lines open 9am to 6pm Mon-Fir and 9am to 1pm Sat